Notts seal promotion to Championship top flight

 Nottinghamshire have secured promotion back to the County Championship top flight for the first time since 2019.

-The six-times county champions began their final home game of the season with Durham still needing seven points to seal promotion.
+The six-times county champions began their final home game of the season against Durham still needing seven points to secure promotion.

 They claimed four batting points on Tuesday, after scoring 662-5 declared.

-Notts finished the job when Matthew Potts hit Dane Paterson to Ben Slater at midwicket for a third bowling point as Durham made 207-9.
+Notts then finished the job when Matty Potts hit Dane Paterson to Ben Slater at midwicket for a third bowling point - and Durham were bowled out for 207.

-With Durham a man down after batter David Bedingham dislocated his shoulder on Tuesday, that ninth wicket brought their first innings to an end.
+With Durham a man down, after batter David Bedingham dislocated his shoulder on Tuesday, that ninth wicket brought their first innings to an end.

-Peter Moores' side, beaten by an innings at Worcester last week, will go on to also secure silverware for winning the Division Two title if they avoid defeat in this game.
+Peter Moores' side, beaten by an innings at Worcester last week, will go on to also secure silverware for winning the Division Two title if they avoid defeat.

 But they sprang a major surprise by not enforcing the follow-on, although 455 runs ahead, knowing that a draw will be enough, even if nearest rivals Middlesex go on to claim a 24-point win over Worcestershire at New Road.